bzminer/bzminer/README.md

 ### Dual Mining (experimental)!

 To employ this strategy:
-- Add both an ethash pool and a kawpow (or other non memory hard algo) pool to the config file
-- Optionally set the kawpow pool setting "lhr_only" to true
+- Add the two coins to the pool_config section you wish to mine to, or use the command line
-- Set either the global "pool" setting, or device override "pool" setting to use both the ethash and kawpow pool. eg. "pool": [0, 1]
+- Set either the global "pool" setting, or device override "pool" setting to use both pool_configs. eg. "pool": [0, 1]
-- Optionally set the device override "lhr" setting to true, otherwise bzminer will attempt to determine whether the card is lhr or not. eg. "lhr": true
 - Run bzminer using that config. eg. `bzminer -c config.txt`
+- Or optionally run with the command line similar to this:
+`bzminer -a ethash -w 000000 -p stratum+tcp://us1.ethermine.org:4444 --a2 kaspa --w2 kaspa:000000 --p2 stratum+tcp://acc-pool.pw:16061`
+- `-a` is the first algo, `-w` is first algo wallet, `-p` is first algo pool
+- `--a2` is second algo, `--w2` is second algo wallet, `--p2` is second algo pool
+- Intensity can be set for first algo with `-i` and for second algo with `--i2`

+v9.2.1 introduced optimized dual mining for specific algorithms. these combinations are supported:
+- Eth + Kaspa (Nvidia only, experimental)
+- Etc + Kaspa (Nvidia only, experimental)
+- Eth + Alph (Nvidia only, experimental)
+- Etc + Alph (Nvidia only, experimental)

+BzMiner allows alternate/split mining by using the `multi_mine_type` option.
+Default is 0, parallel.
+By setting it to 1, the algorithms will take turns mining on the gpu.
+The duration they mine can be specified in the `multi_mine_ms` option, which takes an array [firstalgoms, secondalgoms]

 ## Overclock per Dual Mine Algo
 BzMiner allows you to set an overclock for each algo you are dual mining.
 Be aware that extreme oc's can much easier cause a GPU to hang (crash) in this scenario, and for that reason the config option `oc_delay_ms` is used, to give the oc time to kick in before switching to next algo.